-- Completion of a bachelor's degree. - At least 100 clock hours of field experiences prior to student teaching.
-(The Students with Disabilities certification requires 50 additional clock hours of field experiences prior to student teaching.) - Student Teaching Experience (14 weeks). - Successful completion of the New York State Teacher Certification Examinations: Teacher Performance Assessment (TPA), Educating All Students Test (EAS), Academic Literacy Skills Test (ALST), Revised Content Specialty Test (CST). - Fingerprint clearance. - Completion of Child Abuse and School Violence Intervention and Prevention Workshops.
+- Completion of a bachelor's degree. - At least 150 clock hours of field experiences prior to student teaching. - Student Teaching Experience (14 weeks). - Successful completion of the New York State Teacher Certification Examinations: Teacher Performance Assessment (edTPA), Educating All Students Test (EAS), Academic Literacy Skills Test (ALST), Revised Content Specialty Test (CST). - Fingerprint clearance. - Completion of Child Abuse and School Violence Intervention and Prevention Workshops.

-Note: Information regarding NYSED licensure examinations is current as of September 4, 2012.
+Note: Information regarding NYSED licensure examinations is current as of September 4, 2013.
 This non-regulatory guidance is based on the Board of Regents' direction and is subject to change when regulations are adopted.